-6.2(a) All earned time off must be taken before the expiration of twelve (12) months after the date the earned time off day is earned.
+6.2(a) All earned-time-off must be taken before the expiration of twelve (12) months after the date the earned-time-off day is earned.
 However, days earned up to the maximum accrual during an anniversary year may be carried over into the succeeding anniversary year.
 At no time shall an employee carry a balance of more than two (2) times their annual accrual.

-6.2(b) An employee may choose to be paid, upon written request, for a total of up to ten (10) earned time off days in any calendar year.
+6.2(b) An employee may choose to be paid, upon written request, for a total of up to ten (10) earnedtime-off days in any calendar year.
 An employee may request payment on two occasions during the year: (1) on their service date; and (2) one other time during the calendar year at the employee's discretion.

 Section 6.3 Use of Credit.
-All earned time off shall be taken at a time as to not seriously interfere with scheduled operations.
-So far as practicable, the Company will permit all earned time off for the period for which employees express preference.
-Employees, including exempt employees, may take earned time off in one tenth (.10) hour increments up to a maximum accrual per the appropriate schedule.
+All earned-time-off shall be taken at a time as to not seriously interfere with scheduled operations.
+So far as practicable, the Company will permit all earned-time-off for the period for which employees express preference.
+Employees, including exempt employees, may take earnedtime-off in one tenth (.10) hour increments up to a maximum accrual per the appropriate schedule.

 Section 6.4 Bereavement Leave.
 Up to three (3) days bereavement leave with pay will be granted to an employee on the active payroll who, because of death in his immediate family, takes time off from work during his normal work schedule as such term is defined in Section 10 of this Agreement.
-Such pay shall be at the employee's straight time base rate, including shift differential and cost of living adjustment where applicable for each such day off; however, such pay will not be applicable if the employee receives pay for such days off under any other provision of this Agreement.
+Such pay shall be at the employee's straight time Base Rate, including shift differential and cost of living adjustment where applicable for each such day off; however, such pay will not be applicable if the employee receives pay for such day off under any other provision of this Agreement.
 Bereavement leave must be taken on consecutive workdays as selected by the employee within twenty (20) calendar days following the death (or evidence of belated notification of death).
-For the purposes of this Section 6.4 the "immediate family" is defined as follows: spouse, mother, father, mother-in-law, father-in-law, children, brother, sister, son-in-law, daughter-in-law, great-grandparents, grandparents, grandchildren, stepmother, stepfather, stepchildren, stepbrother, stepsister, half-brother, half-sister, spouse's grandparents, domestic partner, step-grandparents, and spouses step-grandparents.
+For the purposes of this Section 6.4 the "immediate family" is defined as follows: spouse, mother, father, mother-in-law and father-inlaw (including step-parent relationships), children, brother, sister, son-in-law, daughter-in-law, greatgrandparents, grandparents, grandchildren, stepmother, stepfather, stepchildren, stepbrother, stepsister, half-brother, half-sister, spouse's grandparents, domestic partner, step-grandparents, and spouse's stepgrandparents.
 In addition, an employee will be granted bereavement leave for a stillborn child.